turtleflyer/smart-hooks/packages/smart-hooks/use-multi-state/README.md

 }
 ```

-You can rewrite this logic by using `useMultiState`:
+We can rewrite this logic by using `useMultiState` in more compact and readable way:

 ```jsx
 import { useMultiState } from '@smart-hooks/use-multi-state';